arminshfatemi/exersices/README.md

-# ِDaily report  1-6-1402
+# ِDaily report  5-6-1402

 ### Tasks Overview
-* worked on beauty site task
+* beauty site dashboard
-* basic of flask learned

 ### Tasks Detail
-* for beauty site i have done a part of authenticate
+* beauty site dashboard complete
-* learned basic of flask but not smooth it these lessons yet

 ### Next tasks
-* do more on beauty site (maybe do the view for auth and check the auth flow)
+* api

 ### challenges
-* connecting mongo db to django
-* and lack of confident in my skill
+* some bugs took about 4 hour to fix

 ### What i have learned
 * nothing to say

 ### Conclusion
-* first time always is hard
+* i found that i hate bugs in both real life and in programming